web26phong/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

-The biggest difference between '.forEach' and '.map' is what they return. forEach doesn't have to return anything, while map returns a new array.
+The biggest difference between '.forEach' and '.map' is what they return. '.forEach' manipulates the original array, while '.map' manipulates and returns a new array.

 2. What is the difference between a function and a method?

-The difference between a function and a method is that a function can exist on the global scope, while a method is a function that exists or belongs in an object.
+The difference between a function and a method is that a function exists outside of an object, while a method is a function that exists or belongs in an object.

 3. What is closure?